rrb3942/dialoginsight/Readme.md

 Will be exported as:

 	dialoginsight_exported_profile_customer_dialogs{value="1234"} 1
+## Shared or Replicated Profiles ##
+Currently OpenSIPs reports the name of shared and/or replicated profiles without their tags, but the tags must be included in API calls for them to work correctly.
+To work around this the `replication_hints` configuration option is provided to allow remapping the reported name to names with the correct tags.

+When a profile indicates that it it shared or replicated we will automatically include the `shared` or `replicated` labels in the metric with the value of `yes`.
+If these labels overlap with `insight` labels, the `insight` labels will overwrite them.

 ## Insight ##
 Adding insight to the exported profiles allows you to set dynamic metric labels and increase visibility into active calls.